googlicius/load-assets/README.md

 ```

 Load 2 javascript files in parallel but runs in order,
-which means the second script depends on the first one (defer load).
+which means the second script depends on the first one.

 ```javascript
 loadScript([